willperk42/willperk42.github.io/README.md

 # TODO

+priority :

-> Add minor section for each specific category.
+> Add a subsection for each specific category.

 > Have a side navigation for in-page research.

+> Have a "go back" button on specific guides.

+todo one day (which mean never) :

 > Minification of files.

-> Change section name "cheat sheet" and basic idea...

 > Have a button to change dark/light mode.

-> Create sub-section (bellow video games / programming) for more specific guides.

-> Have a "go back" button on specific guides.

-> Better image management (have them next to each specific page on the directory?)
+> Better image management? (have them next to each specific page in the directory?)

+> Add a language French version.